12 Mistakes Everyone Makes When Brewing Coffee

 Forgetting to clean your machine

 Like everything else in the kitchen, your coffeemaker needs to be cleaned regularly.
 Wash the carafe, filter basket and lids in soapy water after every use.
 And at least once a month run a brew cycle with equal parts water and vinegar.
-Next, find out 8 myths about how coffee affects your health—and the truth you need to know.
+Next, check out these secrets Starbucks employees won’t tell you.